Keto Diet For Beginners: Keto Diet Benefits Explained

 Take potassium, for example – sure, you can’t have bananas, but did you know that avocados are an even better source of potassium than bananas?
-Yes, we have all been misled, I know.
 Plus, avocado has a host of other nutrients, such as magnesium, Vitamins A, C, B6 and B12, protein, and iron.
-It’s also the kind of food that you can enjoy at any time of the day, and they can be used to substitute other unhealthy condiments, like mayonnaise.
+It’s also the kind of food that you can enjoy at any time of the day and can function as a substitute for other unhealthy condiments, like mayonnaise.
 It’s no wonder everyone’s obsessing with them now!

 Kale is pretty much a superfood on every dieter’s list, including keto-ers.
 That’s because besides for being incredibly low in carbs, it’s also a strong antioxidant, anti-inflammatory, is low in calories and goes well with so many foods.
 It can be hard to think of meal plans when you’re cutting out certain foods – but kale can work at any time of day, whether it’s for breakfast in a power-boost kale smoothie, as a base for your lunchtime salad, or sautéed with garlic underneath your chicken breast for supper.